How to Audition & Apply

 • Applicants do not need to slate in any dance media.

-• Regardless of which style of dance you execute, the choreography and the movement should be story-driven and connected to the music where the applicant is dancing with a sense of purpose.
+• Regardless of which style of dance you execute, the choreography and the movement should be story-driven and connected to the music with a sense of purpose.

 Dance Option